As an award-winning top 150 law firm, with over 250 staff based in offices across the country, you're never far from the advice you need.

 What others say

 "Claire has gone above and beyond what I would have expected.
 She left no stone unturned.
-I would recommend Claire Stockley to anyone that is thinking about seeking legal advice in this sort of case, she will make you feel at ease and talk through every step of the way – brilliant!!” - View from a satisfied client
+I would recommend Claire Stockley to anyone that is thinking about seeking legal advice in this sort of case, she will make you feel at ease and talk through every step of the way – brilliant!!” -

 "Committed, helpful, understanding and there for you every step of the way."